Sealing Court Records in an Arizona Divorce

 The Law on Sealing a Divorce Case in Arizona

+Some people may have very good reasons for sealing court records in an AZ divorce.
 A divorce, although very personal, involves a legal process to dissolve the marriage.
 Your assets and business holdings are also included because the court must determine how to divide community assets between the two spouses.
 You have to deal with dividing community assets and debts, the potential payment of alimony (spousal support) and establishing child visitation schedules.

 Divorce proceedings are very personal to you and your family.
 In most states, including Arizona, divorce records and proceedings are accessible to the public.
-To ensure transparency of the court system, it is necessary to allow the public to have access to court records.
+To ensure the transparency of the court system, it is necessary to allow the public to have access to court records.

 Thankfully, certain family law documents may be sealed; thereby preventing the public from gaining access to either certain documents or the entire divorce file.

 Documents that may be sealed include healthcare records, most if not all, financial documents, or any information identifying children or a victim of domestic or sexual abuse or violence.
 You must seek the approval of the courts to seal any records in your case.
 A motion or application to seal records must be requested if you feel you need documents or information to be sealed.
 An experienced family law attorney can help you understand the process of sealing divorce records to protect your privacy.